 Your dentist in Surrey is an expert in this procedure.
 When the work is completed, your implant and crown assembly will fit and function so well you’ll hardly be able to tell it’s not one of your natural teeth.
 With a dental implant, you’ll speak and eat normally, preserve the integrity of your jawbone and healthy teeth, improve your self-esteem, and feel more comfortable with yourself and others.
 Your facial structure will remain the same, and you’ll regain your beautiful smile!

 The implant procedure requires several steps and at least three visits to our dental clinic in Surrey.
 The first step is the surgical implantation of the implant into your jaw.
 You won’t feel any significant discomfort as this is being done because you’ll be under anesthesia.
 This step takes an hour or two, depending on how many implants you’re receiving.

 The next step is actually a four-to-six-month waiting period, during which the bone of your jaw will grow around the implant.
 Because of the lengthy wait, your Surrey dentist will probably recommend that you have a temporary crown put into place during your first visit.

 After the waiting period and during your second visit, we’ll expose the top of the implant and attach an abutment to support your permanent crown.
 We’ll then take an impression and send it to the dental lab where your permanent crown will be fabricated.

-Once we receive your permanent crown from the lab, you’ll come back for your third visit to our Surrey dental clinic.
+Once we receive your permanent crown from the lab, you’ll come back for your third visit to our Surrey Dental Office.
 We’ll place and fit your permanent crown so it’s comfortable and gives you a great smile.
 After it’s in place you’ll be able to eat and talk normally once again.